jamesflorentino/nanoScrollerJS/README.md

 #### 'scrolltop'

 Same as the `'scrollend'` event, but it is triggered every time the user has scrolled to the top of the content element.

+### Plugin Options

+There are a few options that you can change when running nanoScroller, e.g. `$(".nano").nanoScroller({ paneClass: 'myclass' });`

+#### iOSNativeScrolling

+Set to true if you want to use native scrolling in iOS 5+.
+This will disable your custom nanoScroller scrollbar in iOS 5+ and use the native one instead.
+While the native iOS scrollbar usually works much better, [there could possibly be bugs](http://github.com/scottjehl/Device-Bugs/issues) in certain situations.

+__Default:__ false

+    $(".nano").nanoScroller({ iOSNativeScrolling: true });

+#### sliderMinHeight

+Sets the minimum height of the slider element.

+__Default:__ 20

+    $(".nano").nanoScroller({ sliderMinHeight: 40 });

+#### preventPageScrolling

+Set to true to prevent page scrolling when top or bottom inside the content div is reached.

+__Default:__ false

+    $(".nano").nanoScroller({ preventPageScrolling: true });

+#### disableResize

+Set to true to disable the resize from nanoscroller.
+Useful if you want total control of the resize event.
+If you set this option to true remember to call the reset method so that the scroll don't have strange behavior.

+__Default:__ false

+    $(".nano").nanoScroller({ disableResize: true });

+#### paneClass

+A classname for scrollbar track element.
+If you change this setting, you also have to change it in the plugin's CSS file.

+__Default:__ 'pane'

+    $(".nano").nanoScroller({ paneClass: 'scrollPane' });

+#### sliderClass

+A classname for scrollbar thumb element.
+If you change this setting, you also have to change it in the plugin's CSS file.

+__Default:__ 'slider'

+    $(".nano").nanoScroller({ sliderClass: 'scrollSlider' });

+#### contentClass

+A classname for your content div.
+If you change this setting, you also have to change it in the plugin's CSS file.

+__Default:__ 'content'

+    $(".nano").nanoScroller({ contentClass: 'sliderContent' });

+## How it works

+The plugin works basically by creating a scrollbar gadget (with pre-defined css for styling) and then subscribing DOM events to it.
+In doing so, you still retain the native scrolling mechanism thesystem OS provides.
+The native scrollbars are hidden from the viewport and replacing it with a stylized version.
+This solution is applicable for web content that has multiple items on a single page.
+An example would be a chat site (which is how nanoScroller's necessity came to be).
+The plugin offers minimal mark-up and a non-obstructive UI replacement.
+As of May 2012, it still does not support horizontal scrolling.
+You are free to create a pull request if you wish to contribute that feature.

 ### Development